hearnjohn/hearnjohn/README.md

-- 👋 Hi, I’m John!
-I'm a junior Computer Science student at Harvey Mudd College.
-- 👀 I’m interested in blockchain technology and its applications, mainly web3 and specifically DeFi.
+Hi, I’m John.
+I'm currently a software development engineer at Amazon Web Services.
+I’m interested in blockchain technology and its applications, mainly web3 and specifically DeFi.
+I’m currently learning about web development and just general development workflows.
+You can reach me about any opportunities at hearnjohnm@gmail.com
-- 🌱 I’m currently learning how to create my own DApps and write secure smart contracts.
-- 📫 You can reach me about any opportunities at hearnjohnm@gmail.com or jmhearn@hmc.edu

 <!---
 hearnjohn/hearnjohn is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.